Spring 2022 Dr. Alexandra Hidalgo, Associate Professor Department of Writing, Rhetoric, and American Cultures email@example.com alexandrahidalgo.com

-We will meet on my Zoom room.
-Because so much of the class depends on our ability to connect to each other, I would really appreciate it if you would leave your zoom video on.
+We will meet on my Zoom room until further notice from the university.
+Because so much of the class depends on our ability to connect to each other, I would really appreciate it if you would leave your Zoom video on.
 I realize that sometimes you may be unable to have your camera on for a variety of reasons, but if we could all make an effort to do our best to be on camera for as long as we can during our class, it will be a lot easier for us to have the conversations we need to have and to connect in the ways I hope we can connect with each other through this learning experience.

 If you feel more comfortable using an image background, please do so.
 We don’t need to see your space, just you.
-And, of course, if you need to turn off your video for a while, it’s OK to do so, but please do your best to keep it on for most (or all) of the class.
+And, of course, if you need to turn off your video for a while, it’s OK to do so.

 We will be doing things during every class meeting that cannot be replicated outside the classroom, and as a result I would like you to be there for every session.
 I’ll do my best to make you want to come to class and make class worth your while.
 In exchange, I expect you to come to class prepared and to contribute to our activities and discussions.

 I realize that during a pandemic things may come up to prevent you from attending that don’t usually come up during a regular semester.
 Issues with internet connectivity or with your physical and mental health, as well as looking after children, relatives, and/or partners at home play a much larger role in our lives in times like the one we’re undergoing right now.